timescale/docs/tutorials/nyc-taxi-geospatial/plot-nyc.md

     You can check that PostGIS is installed properly by checking that it appears in the extension list when you run the `\dx` command.
-1. Alter the hypertable to add geometry columns for ride pick up and drop off
+1. Alter the $HYPERTABLE to add geometry columns for ride pick up and drop off
     locations:

     ```sql